Backpacking Gear List

 • Sun hat

-ADDITIONAL BACKPACKING GEAR LIST FOR SPRING/FALL
+BACKPACKING LIST FOR SPRING/FALL

 • Three-season dome tent